-The Company's shareholder-approved 2005 Equity Incentive Plan is a flexible plan that provides the Compensation Committee with broad discretion to fashion the terms of awards to provide eligible participants with such equity-based incentives as the Committee deems appropriate.
-It permits the issuance of awards in a variety of forms, including non-qualified stock options and incentive stock options, stock appreciation rights, restricted stock awards and performance shares.
-During 2014, no awards were granted to the Company's named executive officers under the 2005 Equity Incentive Plan.
+Equity incentive awards were previously granted under the Company's shareholder-approved 2005 Equity Incentive Plan; however, no awards may be granted under the 2005 Equity Incentive Plan on or after April 27, 2015.
+The Company's 2005 Equity Incentive Plan was a flexible plan that provided the Compensation Committee with broad discretion to fashion the terms of awards to provide eligible participants with such equity-based incentives as the Committee deemed appropriate.
+It permitted the issuance of awards in a variety of forms, including non-qualified stock options and incentive stock options, stock appreciation rights, restricted stock awards and performance shares.
+During 2015, no awards were granted to the Company's named executive officers under the 2005 Equity Incentive Plan prior to its expiration on April 27, 2015.